asaf-shitrit/datahead/README.md

 # Music Embedding API

+> **Note**: The name "datahead" is inspired by the band Radiohead - a playful nod to processing music data! 🎸

 A FastAPI wrapper for a music embedding pipeline that can upload music files and find similar music using vector similarity search. **Now with MCP (Model Context Protocol) support for LLM integration!**

 ## Features